VLee9124/Puzzle-Game/README.md

 ![screenshot8](https://github.com/cs100/final-project-vlee084-bigna003-chakk001-mvasq094/assets/111732595/bf345437-cd1b-4cac-91de-879fce52858d)

  ## Installation/Usage
+ There are 2 ways to install this program.
+You can either build the project into an executable or run the output files as is.

+ ### Building the executable
+ The installation assumes that CMake are already installed on the system.

+ If you want to build the project into a executable:
+ 1. Clone the repository
+ 2. `cd` into local repository
+ 3. Build the project by using `cmake .`
+ 4. Run `cpack --config CPackConfig.cmake` and `cpack --config CPackSourceConfig.cmake` to build the source and executables.
+ 5. Run executable that is generated (.sh, .exe, etc.)

+ ### Installation
  The installation assumes that CMake and Make are already installed on the system.

  To build and install the game: